By Dominic Chorafakis, P.Eng, CISSP – September 11, 2019

 So how do businesses keep themselves protected from hackers?

 Expect that you’ll become a victim and plan ahead.
 There are many security measures that can help keep you and your data safe, but nothing can guarantee you 100% protection.
 Being prepared can reduce the impact, cost and time of recovery.
-Here our top 5 tips on how to be cyber safe.
+Here are our top 5 tips on how to be cyber safe.

 - Back-Up Your Data – so if your company information has been stolen or is being held for ransom you can refer to your back-ups and be up and running again with minimal downtime.